-1. The fully intended to submit a Pre-Submission (Applicant Name) form for NYS CDBG Economic Development/Small Business funds to assist (Business Name) 2.
-I certify that I am authorized to designate from (Name) (Name) (Agency/Company) to submit the Pre-Submission form on behalf of (Applicant) 3.
-I certify that should the Office of Community Renewal invite us to submit a full application, we, as the Applicant, will be required to document our efforts of how we affirmatively further fair housing.
+1. Thefully intended to submit a Pre-Submission (Applicant Name) form for NYS CDBG Economic Development/Small Business funds to assist (Business Name) 2.
+I certify that I am authorized to designatefrom (Name) (Agency/Company) to submit the Pre-Submission form on behalf of (Applicant) 3.
+I certify that should the Office of Community Renewal invite us to submit a full application, we, as the Applicant, will be required to document our efforts of how we affirm a tively further fair housing.
 4. I understand that the submission of a Pre-Submission form does not guarantee that the application will be reviewed and does not guarantee that the Office of Community Renewal will make funds available.
 5. I understand that the use of NYS CDBG funds requires meeting a National Objective.
 If jobs are to be created/retained, at least 51% will be 'taken or held by' or 'made available to' low-moderate income persons.
-For retained jobs, please reference Chapter 1 of the Grant Administration Manual. http://www.nyshcr.org/Forms/NYS-CDBG/GAMChapter1.pdf 6.
+For retained jobs, please reference Chapter 5 of the Grant Administration Manual. https://hcr.ny.gov/system/files/documents/2019/04/cdbg-grant-adminsitration-manual-chapter-5-eligible-activities.pdf 6.
 I certify that all of the data contained in the Pre-Submission form is true, complete and correct to the best of my knowledge and belief.
-I will report any changes or additions to the information provided in this Pre-Submission form, and will furnish such further documentation or information as may be requested by the Office of Community Renewal.
-1) ame of Chief Elected Official) (Signature) (Date)
+I will report any changes or additions to the information provided in this Pre-Submission form and will furnish such further documentation or information as may be requested by the Office of Community Renewal.
+(Name of Chief Elected Official)

+(Date)